Reeb Graph Metrics from the Ground Up: Introduction

 The term ``extended'' refers to the metric possibly taking values at $+\infty$, and the term ``pseudo" refers to the fact that $d(x,y) = 0$ does not necessarily imply that $x = y$.
 We will see in Sec.~\ref{sec:distProp} that each of these Reeb graph metrics attain a value of 0 between Reeb graphs $\RR_f$ and $\RR_g$ if and only if the Reeb graphs are isomorphic -- making these distances an \textbf{extended metric} on the space of isomorphism classes of Reeb graphs.

 In Sec.~\ref{sec:basicDef}, we provide preliminary definitions of scalar fields, Reeb graphs, and (extended) persistence diagrams.
-The following four sections are devoted to the individual distances: Sec.~\ref{sec:bottleneckDist} for the bottleneck distance, Sec.~\ref{sec:interleaving} for the interleaving distance, Sec.~\ref{sec:FDD} for the functional distortion distance, and Sec.~\ref{sec:EditDist} for both the Reeb graph edit distance and universal edit distance.
+The following four sections are devoted to the individual distances: Sec.~\ref{sec:bottleneckDist} for the bottleneck distance, Sec.~\ref{sec:interleaving} for the interleaving distance, Sec.~\ref{sec:FDD} for the functional distortion distance, Sec.~\ref{sec:rged} for the Reeb graph edit distance, \cref{sec:universalDistance} for the universal distance.
 We will use small examples in each of these sections to build the understanding and intuition of the reader and then explore full working examples in Sec.~\ref{sec:examples}.

-A commonality between the aforementioned distance is that they are each proven to be \textbf{stable}, meaning that small perturbations to the input scalar field do not result in large changes in the distance.
+A commonality between the aforementioned distances is that they are each proven to be \textbf{stable}, meaning that small perturbations to the input scalar field do not result in large changes in the distance.
+More specifically, we have the following definition of stability. \begin{definition} Let $d$ be a distance on Reeb graphs.
+We say that $d$ is \textbf{stable} if

+for any two Reeb graphs $\RRf,\RRg$ defined on the same domain $\X$. \end{definition} Stability has also been utilized for distances defined other topological descriptors such as the persistence diagram~\cite{Steiner2005,Steiner2009}.

 The Reeb graph metrics have also all been shown to be more \textbf{discriminative} than the bottleneck distance.
+Discriminativity is a property which states that the distance is bounded below by some baseline distance up to some constant $c$.

+\begin{definition} Let $d_0$ and $d$ be two distances defined on Reeb graphs.
+We say that $d$ is more \textbf{discriminative} than $d_0$ (the baseline distance) if there exists some constant $c$ such that and there exists no constant $c'$ such that $d_0(\RRf,\RRg) = c'\cdot d(\RRf,\RRg)$, for all Reeb graphs $\RRf,\RRg$. \end{definition} Discriminativity intuitively states that the distance $d$ is able to find differences between two Reeb graphs which the baseline distance may not.
 In conjunction with stability, this leads us to believe that these Reeb graph metrics can be used in various application settings.
 In Sec.~\ref{sec:distProp} we will conglomerate previously proven theorems of stability, discriminativity, universality and other properties.
 While many of the previously defined properties apply to each of the Reeb graph metrics, some claims have not yet been explicitly proven.
 We take this opportunity to provide a more comprehensive list of properties for the distances along with supporting proofs.
 Fig.~\ref{fig:distanceLandscape} depicts the inequality relationships between these distances.

 Lastly, we would like to take note of the computational difficulties and overall complexity of these metrics which introduces challenges for both the applied researcher intending to compute these distances, as well as the newcomer who is attempting to develop an intuition for how these distances operate.
 In Sec.~\ref{sec:examples}, we use examples to illustrate their complexity and develop the reader's intuition.
 We then discuss the individual computational hurdles for each distance in Sec.~\ref{sec:discussion}.